ivantanghw/pw_checker/README.md

 <code>Password: fdsfjkdhuehreuw834324, was NOT found.
 You can use it!</code>
 <br>
 <h2>Another version shown on my LinkedIn profile:</h2>
+The program asks for password after it runs instead of running the program with the password typed in the terminal.<br>
-<code>python checkpassword.py<br>
+<code>python checkpassword.py</code>
-What is your password to check? i am happy 1234<br>
+<code>What is your password to check? i am happy 1234</code>
-Password: i am happy 1234, was NOT found.
+<code>Password: i am happy 1234, was NOT found.
 You can use it!<code>